-A Thorn In the Flesh-A Chronic Pain Journey
+A Thorn In the Flesh – A Chronic Pain Journey

-By Guest Blogger Gabe King
+Written by Guest Blogger Gabe King

 This blog was originally featured on Gabe King’s blog site Treasures on the Sand.
 This blog was submitted to us by Mr. King with full permission to share his chronic pain journey.

 For many of us with chronic pain, we can only remember suffering.
 It can be very hard to think of the times that were pain-free, living our lives like normal human beings.
 However, this is not the path Our Heavenly Father has in store for us, for He has a greater purpose at hand.
 Though this is the case, it can still be a difficult journey, walking through life with what the apostle Paul referred to as a “thorn in the flesh.”

 I wanted to share with you my own journey, from its early beginnings to the present.
 I hope that you can find encouragement from it, no matter what stage of life you are in right now.